Dash-OS/tcl-task-manager/README.md

 Flags can be provided during a request.
 These allow modification to how the request will handle itself.
 At this time they are used during a `-cancel` request to modify how we search for the matching id's to cancel.

+Flags are provided in a few different ways.
+There are shortcut flags (-glob) which are defined directly to `[task]` as well as the -flag (single flag) and -flags (list of flags) options.

 ```tcl
 task -id foo_bar -in {5 seconds} -command myproc
 task -id foo_bax -in 5000 -command myproc